johny1614/RxVision/README.md

 # RxVision

-RxJS streams visualizer and debugger for Chrome DevTools and standalone use.
+RxJS streams visualizer and debugger for Chrome DevTools and standalone use.<br>
 Integrate it with your web application by marking emission points, and instantly inspect how your streams behave in real time inside DevTools.

 ---